 Parents and Birth

 Muna Oluwatoyin Nyananyo was born on Wednesday, January 19, 1955 in Lagos in the then Western-Nigeria.
-Her father was Chief Samuel Diepereye Fetepigi-Ebifa from Nembe-Bassambiri in Nembe Local Government Area of Bayelsa State and her mother was Madam Olufunke Juliana Adeoti of Adeoti family of IIugboro town in Ibogun Local Government Area in Abeokuta, Ogun state.
+Her father was late Chief Samuel Diepereye Fetepigi-Ebifa from Nembe-Bassambiri in Nembe Local Government Area of Bayelsa State and her mother was Madam Olufunke Juliana Adeoti of Adeoti family of IIugboro town in Ibogun Local Government Area in Abeokuta, Ogun state.
 It is worthy to note that her parents where well educated and hardworking as they both served in the public service of Nigeria.
 Chief Samuel Diepereye Fetepigi-Ebifa worked with the Nigerian Police Force, grew through the ranks and retired as a Commissioner of Police and her mother worked with the Federal Civil Service and retired meritoriously before her demise.

 Early life and education

 Muna Oluwatoyin Nyananyo was born in Lagos and raised up amid a cosmopolitan setting with all the usual trappings of life.
 Right from her youth, she had the grim determination and will to have a solid educational background; Her folks lived in Ebute Metta, Lagos in the early 60s where she started her primary education at the Methodist Primary School, Ebuta Metta in 1964 and mid-way through her Primary education in Lagos, she left for Enugu to stay with her paternal uncle Chief Itongha Fetepigi (now late) who was at the time a Provincial Secretary of Oji Rivers Province; She completed her primary education at Enugu in 1966.